 The two are interrelated although Special Needs Planning tends to focus more on individuals with disabilities who are under the age of 65 years old and who may still be active and independent in the community or living with their parents, while Long Term Care Planning generally (but not always!) involves individuals who are 65 years old or older.

-Do I need to know if I need Long Term Care Planning or Special Needs Planning before I call to set an appointment?
+Do I need to know if I need Medicaid Planning or Special Needs Planning before I call to set an appointment?

 Not at all!
 Call us for an appointment and we will be sure that you meet with an attorney who can discuss your needs.